Who we are

 Board members*:

-Secretary: Kathleen Mochnacki is a Richmond Hill Ontario mother with a son with psychosis.
+President: Kathleen Mochnacki is a Richmond Hill Ontario mother with a son with psychosis.
 A trained social worker, she was instrumental in developing Home on the Hill Supportive Housing and is a Member of the Implementation Committee of the Affordable Housing Strategy of Richmond Hill where she vigorously advocates for the development of supportive housing.
 Her interests are supportive housing and mental illness literacy.

 Director: Marvin Ross is a medical journalist/publisher and has a son with schizophrenia.
 He lives in Ontario and co-authors a blog on mental illness with a psychiatrist.
 He has written himself and published for other authors, a number of books on schizophrenia.